mrgian/felix/README.md

 Or you can run it on a real x86 computer by copying the disk image to a USB drive using this command: `sudo dd if=build/disk.img of=/dev/sdX status=progress` and then booting from USB.

+## Features

+### Bootloader
+ - boots (you don't say!)
+ - BIOS compatible (also works on UEFI with CSM enabled)
+ - loads a basic Global Descriptor Table
+ - switches to Unreal Mode (to use 32bit addresses in 16bit Real Mode)
+ - copies kernel from disk to protected memory
+ - switches to 32bit Protected Mode
+ - jumps to kernel

+ ### Kernel
+ - prints formatted text to screen by writing to VGA text buffer
+ - loads a basic Interrupt Descriptor Table
+ - has a basic handler for CPU exceptions

 ## Progress
 - *22/10/22* - Project start
 - *27/01/23* - Bootloader can print to screen